September 2, 2008 | Author: PM Hut | Filed under: Project Management Definitions

 Chris Hendrickson is the Duquesne Light Company Professor of Engineering and Co-Director of the Green Design Institute at Carnegie Mellon University.
 His research, teaching and consulting are in the general area of engineering planning and management, including design for the environment, project management, transportation systems, finance and computer applications.
 Prof. Hendrickson is a Distinguished Member of the American Society of Civil Engineering, an Emeritus Member of the Transportation Research Board and a Fellow of the American Association for the Advancement of Science.
 Hendrickson is also the recipient of many professional awards.

-- Professional Construction Management
+- Project Participants Organization in Construction Management

 - Construction Project Management - Project Status Updates That Work